External/carried module resits

 - Semester 2 modules take place in May/June.

-Unfortunately it isn't possible to find out the exact date of an exam before you apply.
+Unfortunately, it isn't possible to find out the exact date of an assessment before you apply.
 This is because we write the timetable once we know which modules students have applied for.
-You should check the exam timetable publication dates to find out when your exam date will be published.
+You should check the assessment timetable publication dates to find out when your assessment date will be published.

-Please check that you have been entered for the appropriate exams, and tell the Exams Team immediately about any discrepancies, remembering to include your full name and student ID number in your email.
+Please check that you have been entered for the appropriate assessments, and tell the Assessment & Progress Team immediately about any discrepancies, remembering to include your full name and student ID number in your email.

 Contact your school directly to find out the deadlines for submitting assessed work.